 Red squirrels rely on woodland.
 They feed, nest and breed in trees and need good amounts of well-managed woodland to survive.
-Loss of woodland in the past has undoubtedly caused difficulties but woodland owners and managers now recognise the challenges facing squirrels and are taking action to help them.
+Loss of woodland in the past has caused difficulties but our woodland resource is currently expanding for a variety of reasons and woodland owners and managers are mostly glad to be host to red squirrels.

-The biggest problem for red squirrels is the introduced grey squirrel.
+Their biggest problem is the introduced grey squirrel.
 These animals were brought over from North America in the late 19th and early 20th century by people who thought they would make an attractive addition to our parks.
-Unfortunately grey squirrels love our countryside and survive well, out-competing the smaller, more specialised red squirrel across much of its range.
+Unfortunately grey squirrels survive well, out-competing the smaller, more specialised red squirrel across much of its range.
 Once found across Britain, red squirrels have been lost from most of England and Wales.
-Scotland now has the largest proportion of red squirrels, with an estimated 121,000 of the 160,000 British population living in our woodlands, parks and gardens.
+Scotland has the largest proportion, with an estimated 121,000 of the 160,000 British population living in our woodlands, parks and gardens.

-Grey squirrels also brought disease with them.
-Over generations, they have become immune to many of their viruses and diseases but our red squirrels are not.
-The biggest problem is squirrelpox virus which is fatal to red squirrels.
-It is currently found only in South Scotland but, if this disease is allowed to spread, the rest of the Scottish population could be at risk.
+Grey squirrels also brought disease.
+While grey squirrels have developed resistance to many of the viruses and diseases they have evolved with in North America, when they were brought over with grey squirrels, these diseases create new threats for our red squirrels.
+In particular squirrelpox virus which is fatal to red squirrels.
+It is currently found only in South Scotland but, this virus has proved very hard to contain and the rest of the Scottish population could be at risk very soon.
 This is possibly the single greatest risk to the future of red squirrels in Scotland.

 What are we doing?

 Red squirrels were one of the first species identified as needing urgent action and a Species Action Plan was published under the Biodiversity Action Plan in 1995.
-In 2007, Scottish Natural Heritage included it on the Species Action Framework which provides a variety of practical actions to help the species survive.
+In 2007, we included it on the Species Action Framework (SAF) which provided a variety of practical actions to help the species survive.